redreamality/learning-to-rank/README.rst

 methods; existing methods include balanced interleave, team draft, and probabilistic interleave.

-2) retrieval_syste - extend OnlineLearningSystem to add a new mechanism for learning from click feedback.
+2) retrieval_system - extend OnlineLearningSystem to add a new mechanism for learning from click feedback.
 New implementations need to be able to provide a ranked list for a given query, and ranking solutions should have the form of a vector.